Francis Molo: Dolphins (2025-present)

-On 22 January, it was announced that Molo had been granted mental health leave from the Dragons.
+On 22 January 2025, it was announced that Molo had been granted mental health leave from the Dragons.
 Molo had not returned to training as it had been divulged that he had a disagreement with a member of the Dragons coaching staff.
 On 18 March, the Dragons and Molo had officially parted ways with the club releasing him from the remainder of his contract.
 Molo later signed a deal to join on with the Dolphins.
 The Dragons would not officially release Molo until he had paid the club back a settlement for leaving in the middle of his contract.
 On 27 March, the Dolphins officially announced that they had signed Molo for the rest of 2025 and the 2026 season.

+On 2 June 2026, the Dolphins announced that Molo re-signed with the club until the end of 2028.